ska-telescope/ska-data-lifecycle/docs/src/guides/dp_cluster.md

 )
 print(config.json())
 ```
 If you need to, supply an rclone config for the desired storage.
-(For further details, refer to <https://rclone.org/docs/#configure>)
+For further details, refer to the [rclone configuration docs](https://rclone.org/docs/#configure).
 ```python
 acacia_config = {
     "name": "myacacia",